 And, finally, once your sleepy newborn starts waking up to the world, they may not be able to sleep for long restorative naps if your baby can’t sleep through noise.
 No one wants to sit in the super-quiet nursery for 3-4 hours a day.
 But, if your baby is sensitive to noise, you won’t be able to let them nap in your arms while you watch TV, for example, or visit with friends.

-How to Get Your Newborn to Sleep in a Bassinet
+How to Help Your Newborn Sleep in a Bassinet

-Getting your newborn to sleep in a bassinet can take anywhere from a few days to two weeks but with consistent effort, you can make progress.
+Getting your newborn to sleep in a bassinet can take anywhere from a few days to two weeks.
+With consistent effort, you can make progress.
 Here are 7 Tips just for you:

 Newborns generally can’t be on a strict clock schedule but one of the most important things you can do for a baby of any age is to make sure they are NOT awake too long before their next sleep period.
 We call these wake windows.
-The amount of time a newborn can stay awake before they become overtired and overstimulated is usually less than 1-2 hours long.
-If your baby is awake too long, they are more likely to wake more frequently at night and take shorter naps.
+The amount of time a newborn can stay awake before they become overtired is between 30 minutes to 2 hours (depending on how old your baby is).
+If your baby is awake too long, they are more likely to get overtired, wake more frequently at night, and take shorter naps.

-Your newborn’s schedule will vary by age, stage of development, and how much they drink at a time.
-Following your baby’s sleepy cues is one of the best things you can do when they’re young though those cues become more unreliable as they get older.
+Your newborn’s schedule will vary by age, stage of development, and how large of feeds they take.
+Following your baby’s sleepy cues is one of the best things you can do.
 Also, you should know that newborns usually go to bed late since their nighttime sleep doesn’t extend to 11-12 hours at night until they are 6+ weeks old.
 The right schedule can go a very long way to better sleep for a child of any age!

 Most newborns still have their moro reflex or startle reflex which can cause them to wake up when they should be sleeping.
 Swaddling your newborn baby can lead to much longer stretches of sleep both during the day and at night.